FatHand/ManeuverQueue/README.md

 - Sorts ships by maneuver node time, earliest first
 - Ships with maneuver node times in the past will appear at the top of the list
 - A ship is only listed once even if it has multiple maneuver nodes
+- Color coding
+  - Yellow
+    - Two ships' next maneuver nodes are less than 15m apart
+    - A ship's next maneuver node is less than 15m away
+  - Red
+    - The ship's next maneuver node is in the past

 A-Z